Battōtai (song): Army March

-Leroux took the tune of "Battōtai" and another one of his songs, "Fusōka", and created an arrangement called the "Army March."
-It was used as the official march of the Imperial Japanese Army and was used to announce military successes during World War II.
-The march is still part of the repertoire of the military bands of the Japanese Self-Defense Forces and the National Police Agency.
-It has been the march of the Japan Ground Self-Defense Force since 2007.
+Leroux took the tune of "Battōtai" and another one of his songs, "Fusōka", and created an arrangement called the "Army March".
+It was used as the official march of the IJA and was used to announce military successes during World War II.
+The march is still part of the repertoire of the military bands of the Japan Self-Defense Forces and the National Police Agency.
+It has been the march of the JGSDF since 2007.